mikimaus78/zurnal24_multiclassification/README.md

  (time consuming!!!)

 ```
-$ python standalone_FINAL.py [url]
+$ python standalone_FINAL.py [file]
 ```
-This command will predict class based on url
+This command will predict class based on urls in provided file